KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

     <td>Disable the filtering out of instance extensions that the loader doesn't
         know about.
-        This will allow applications to enable instance extensions exposed by implementations but that the loader has no support for.<br/>
+        This will allow applications to enable instance extensions exposed by drivers but that the loader has no support for.<br/>
         <b>NOTE:</b> This may cause the loader or application to crash.</td>
     <td><small>export<br/>
         &nbsp;&nbsp;VK_LOADER_DISABLE_INST_EXT_FILTER=1<br/><br/>